 You could ask a Boots Macmillan Beauty Advisor about other make-up options to improve your skin tone.
-We have more information about Boots Macmillan Beauty Advisors on page 2.
+See page 2 for more information on Boots Macmillan Beauty Advisors.

 Using a concealer

 You can use a concealer under and over foundation, or on its own.
 It can hide blemishes (such as marks or spots) or dark circles under your eyes.
 It is helpful if you need a quick cover-up.